-More and more, families will retain private service for loved ones to supplement publicly funded service, as a preference to the public system or when they do not quality for government funded care.
-Additional private home care provision can improve the quality of life at home for the care recipient and their family members.
-Home Care Ontario members will always confer with you to ensure that you have explored the opportunity for LHIN care and/or have considered funding sources such as Veteran's Affairs, private insurance, or employer benefit plans.
+More and more, families will retain service for loved ones to supplement publicly funded service, as a preference to the public system or when they do not quality for government funded care.
+Additional family-funded home care provision can improve the quality of life at home for the care recipient and their family members.
+Home Care Ontario members will always confer with you to ensure that you have explored the opportunity for HCCSS care and/or have considered funding sources such as Veteran's Affairs, private insurance, or employer benefit plans.

 In the 'Frequently Asked Questions’ of this site you can read about personal stories that may be similar to yours and get answers to questions you may have.
-For example, about working with a private care provider personally, better understanding the kind of home care you need and learning how to find suitable care.
+For example, about working with a family-funded care provider personally, better understanding the kind of home care you need and learning how to find suitable care.